 Location and Type of Sessions**

-In-person sessions at Morehouse School of Medicine; Distance technology is used for subsequent online sessions
+In-person sessions in Washington, D.C. during the RCMI Translational Science Conference; Distance technology is used for subsequent online sessions

-After the first in-person group meeting, virtual meetings of the group will take place weekly or bi-weekly for 90-120 minutes using distance technology such as Adobe Connect or GoToMeeting.
+After the first in-person group meeting, virtual meetings of the group will take place weekly or bi-weekly for 90-120 minutes using distance technology for video chat.
 Review of writing will be the same as at the first meeting, keeping focused on the Specific Aims page until it is highly refined, then going on to Significance and Innovation.
 For individuals writing Career Development Awards (such as F32, K99/R00, K01, K08, K23, etc.) time is devoted to other parts of the proposal such as descriptions of prior research, career development plans and mentoring teams.
 Depending on the nature of the research being proposed and the make-up of the group, review of the Research Plan may also take place.

 Additionally, if it is determined that there would be benefit to identifying scientific content experts to assist with design or writing of detailed science, efforts will be made to identify such individuals using NRMN resources.